ngric/goborg/README.md

     * Compiler can be found at golang.org, or any linux package repository

 2. Paradigm
-    * The language has functional features, but appears to be largely imperative/OO
+    * The language has functional features
+        * Closures, function passing/returning
+    * Still largely imperitave
 3. Typing System
     * Strongly typed, declarations not required
+    * Programmer is free to create new types
 4. Control Structures
     * for loops (also function as while loops)
     * if statements